Join Our Community of Doers

 - Duke admits transfer applicants who are U.S. citizens, permanent residents, undocumented or DACA students without regard to financial circumstance or aid eligibility and meets 100 percent of each admitted student’s demonstrated need throughout their undergraduate enrollment.
 Unfortunately, need-based financial aid is not available for international transfer students.
 In addition, Duke does not offer merit-based scholarships to transfer students.

 - Application fee waivers are only available for transfer students who are US citizens, permanent residents or undocumented or DACA students.
 Transfer application fees may be waived if transfer students are Pell grant eligible or meets one of the following indicators of economic need.
-There are three ways to apply for a fee waiver: submit a fee waiver via Common Application, sign and submit the NACAC Transfer Fee Waiver Form [link], or can provide a brief statement describing why you are unable to pay the application fee.
-Fee waiver requests should be directed to firstname.lastname@example.org.
+There are three ways to apply for a fee waiver: submit a fee waiver via Common Application, sign and submit the NACAC Transfer Fee Waiver Form, or provide a brief statement describing why you are unable to pay the application fee.
+Fee waiver requests should be directed to email@example.com.
 We are unable to provide fee waivers to international transfer students.

 - For detailed instructions on how to apply for financial aid, please visit the OFFICE OF UNDERGRADUATE FINANCIAL AID